Booker, Ayton carry Suns past Celtics for 4th straight win

 Smart’s 3 at the second-quarter buzzer gave the Celtics a 62-59 halftime lead.

-Boston grabbed its 11-point lead early in the first only to see the Suns use a 25-7 run over a 6½-minute stretch in the second.
+Boston grabbed its 11-point lead early in the first only to see the Suns use a 25-7 run over a 6-minute stretch in the second.

 Baynes blocked Ayton’s pass and shook his hand in visible pain before heading to the locker room during a stoppage in play.